mailcmd/bobot/NOTES.md

 1. An 'every' task: the 'every' task will be linked to its 'defchannel' parent.
 When its pattern match, that will trigger the call of uniq function and send the result to the subs of the channel.
-2. An API call: bobot app will have a REST API callable with a url when will be possible set channel and contain of the message.
+2. An API call: bobot app will have a REST API callable with a url that will set channel and contain of the message.
 In this way will be possible to send message to channel subs from external source.